lakenen/teledraw-canvas/Readme.md

 Teledraw Canvas is an HTML5 Canvas drawing engine that is used in [Teledraw.com](http://teledraw.com/).
 It is currently dependent on jQuery (1.5+), but the goal is to make it standalone eventually.

+You can see a very basic live demo at [lakenen.com/teledraw-canvas](http://lakenen.com/teledraw-canvas).

 ## How to use

 Include jQuery and teledraw-canvas.js in your page, and from there it's as simple as creating a canvas element with whatever width and hight you want: